SAYbaw/Gotham/microbit_Volume_Guide.md

 ![alt text](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/Screen%20Shot%202023-04-18%20at%209.33.18%20AM.png)
 ### Button A
 You are going to create your button logic the same way you did for your [brightness/volume project](https://github.com/SAYbaw/Gotham/blob/main/microbit_Brightness_Guide.md) (WITHOUT THE CODE FOR BRIGHTNESS) with a few aditional steps for the display.
 We want our visual display for volume to change the ENTIRE row of LEDs as we go up and down (button B and A), however, we can only plot one LED at a time.
-So we ar going to use a 'for' loop to plot all the horizontal LEDs in each row so the appear and disappear at once.
+So we are going to use a 'for' loop to plot all the horizontal LEDs in each row so the appear and disappear at once.
 The looping of the LED's one by one in a row is inperceptable by the human eye, so it will appear to turn on and off instantly.
 First we are going to grab a 'for' loop from Loops.
 The variable index is included in the 'for' loop so you DO NOT HAVE TO CREATE AN index variable.
 All you need to do is drag the index red oval from the loop header (the top of the loop block) and drag it into your x variable of your unplot/plot block.
 The XY coordiantes of the LED display are like this...
 | 0 | 1 | 2 | 3 | 4 |
 | :---: | :---: | :---: | :---: | :---: |
 | 0,0 | 1,0 | 2,0 | 3,0 | 4,0 |